czbiohub-sf/cerebra/paper/paper.md

 Tree construction proceeds at O(*n*log*n*) time complexity, making construction rather than search the bottleneck for most VCF sets [Alekseyenko:2007].
 The genome interval tree is constructed with a reference genome sequence ([FASTA format](https://en.wikipedia.org/wiki/FASTA_format), often with a `.fa` extension), and a genome annotation
 ([gene transfer format, GTF](https://www.gencodegenes.org/pages/data_format.html) `.gtf` extension).
 We rely on the [ncls](https://github.com/biocore-ntnu/ncls) library for fast interval tree construction and lookup operations.

-[todo: more description here]
+We use [parallel processing](https://en.wikipedia.org/wiki/Multiprocessing) to stream in multiple VCF files at once, then convert them to indicies [todo: add index ref] for memory-efficient lookups.
+We extract relevant information -- including genomic interval, observed base, and read coverage -- from each variant record.
+In the `germline-filter` module variants are compared to one another and filtered out if found to be identical.
+In `count-mutations` variants are simply matched to whichever gene they came from.
+In `find-aa-mutations` variants are queried against our genome interval tree -- if a matching interval is found we convert the DNA-level variant to a peptide-level variant.
+Eventually peptide-level variants from across all VCF are reported in tabular format.

 ![checkout](fig1.jpg)
-***Figure 1.*** Workflow for constructing a genome interval tree from a genome annotation (`.gtf`) and a reference genome sequence (`.fa`), then processing VCF files in parallel to create a single tabular output file.
+***Figure 1.*** Workflow describing the `find-aa-mutations` module.
+We construct a _genome interval tree_ from a genome annotation (`.gtf`) and a reference genome sequence (`.fa`), then processing VCF files in parallel to create a single tabular output file.

 ### `germline-filter`